 The value of the utility tokens will be volatile.
 Since most data centers will incur relatively constant costs proportional to the amount of supporting machinery they operate, and furthermore the value of their machinery must be amortized and so forth, the NNS governance system will periodically adjust the number of tokens that the protocol forwards to data centers as payment so that their remuneration remains predictable (the exchange rate between the utility tokens and gas is also dynamically modulated in a similar way).

 The Internet Computer provides a unique reimagined open platform for software, upon which, for example, hackproof systems can be created.
 Nonetheless, bounding the cost of using the platform is still important.
 Therefore, data centers can only connect additional machinery when the protocol's NNS governance system makes a "Request for Capacity" (RCAP).
 Thus although it is envisioned that the network will eventually encompass many tens of millions of standardized machines ("nodes"), at any one time the network will not contain more nodes than it needs to provide its services at the current level of demand.

 The Internet Computer will be launched by a significant number of founding data centers around the world.
 The number of data centers within geographical and jurisdictional territories will of course be bounded (note some territories will be excluded initially).
 Currently third party organizations are working with data centers to help them participate, and may even supply financial support in special cases.
 If you would like to be introduced or to find out more, please contact the DFINITY Foundation using the form below.

 Hardware specs of your servers

-Number of servers you are willing to use for DFINITY mining
+Number of servers you are willing to use for DFINITY node creation.

 Location of servers